-#1 Updated by Andreas Huggel over 6 years ago
+Updated by Andreas Huggel almost 11 years ago

 It's important that the samples are built against the installed exiv2.
 That's part of the test.
 That way it tests pkgconfig and some other obscure issues.
 Last time I looked, I didn't quite see how to best do this with cmake, so if you can, yes, a patch would be most welcome.

 Regards from the Coding Sprint @ Aix-en-Provence :)